Arkolos/challenge/README.md

 To match, a jointure is made between the "products" and "listings" table using this calculated "regexp_searched" field and the "manufacturer" one.
 The sql query is :

-SELECT product_name,listings.* FROM products join listings on listings.manufacturer_formated = LOWER(products.manufacturer) AND LOWER(listings.title) REGEXP products.regexp_searched
+SELECT product_name_formatted,listings.* FROM products join listings on listings.manufacturer_formated = LOWER(products.manufacturer) AND LOWER(listings.title) REGEXP products.regexp_searched

-Then we remove the 15 listings that matches with several products.

-Then, the result are grouped according to the "product_name" and displayed in Json.
+Then, the result are grouped according to the "product_name_formatted" column and displayed in Json.

 Results :